JonmarCorpuz/SecondBrain/AWS - VPC.md

 # VPC Components

-## IGW
+## Gateways

+### Internet Gateway

-An Internet Gateway is a horizontally scalable, redundant, and highly available VPC component that allows communication between instances within a user's VPC and the internet
+An IGW is a horizontally scalable, redundant, and highly available VPC component that allows communication between instances within a user's VPC and the internet

 * Serves as a gateway through which traffic can flow between the user's VPC and the internet, allowing its instances to establish outbound connections to the internet in order to access resources, services, and data that's hosted outside the VPC
 * Typically associated with public subnets within a VPC